caiannello/Pugputer6309/Hardware/README.md

 4.16r2 is old, but pretty nice, and it seems to still work well in Windows 10.

-The freeware version of Eagle has limited board size and layercount, but all boards are viewable, and I think all the boards except the backplane are small enough to be editable.
+The freeware version of Eagle has limited board size and layercount, but all boards are viewable.
+Editing may be another story.
+TODO: Learn Kicad?
 -------------------------------------------------------------------------------

 Projects in this directory: